Erethon/synnefo/docs/install-guide-centos.rst

 .. code-block:: console

-   # apt-get install snf-ganeti ganeti-htools ganeti-haskell ganeti2
+   # yum install snf-ganeti ganeti-htools ganeti-haskell

 Ganeti will make use of drbd.
 To enable this and make the configuration permanent you have to do the following :